Name: Eastside Community Trust

 We currently collect and process the following information when needed:

-• Names, addresses, date of birth, school and medical conditions for children who use our services, along with contact details for parents and carers.
+- Names, address, date of birth, school and medical conditions for children who use our services, along with contact details for parents and carers.

 We also collect a range of anonymised demographic information about our service users to help us provide better services, increase our impact, and report to our funders and supporters.

 Our website collects data about how it is used.
-For more information about this, please refer to our Cookies Policy below.
+For more information about this, please refer to our Cookies Policy on our website.

 How we get personal information and why we have it